Khakee (film): Plot

-Ansari is taken to the hospital.
-Anant gives the others the option to leave the mission, but everyone stands by him.
+The team desperately takes Ansari to the hospital at a nearby village.
+An exhausted Anant gives the others the option to leave the mission, but everyone stands by him.
+However local police arrive and try to take charge on Naidu and Deodhar's orders, but the SP, realizing what Anant and the team faced, mislead Naidu instead and assure them of assistance.
+Seeing no way out, Deodhar frames them through a press conference and angry villagers storm the hospital, but Anant, reprimands the villagers and convinces that only the courts will decide Ansari's fate if he is found guilty.
 The team soon plan to get away on an empty train to Mumbai with the recovering Ansari.
 Aangre's gang arrives, but the team has taken precautions.
 Kamlesh drives away from the station in the police van as a decoy.
 Shekhar takes control of the train, and the team boards it.
 Kamlesh abandons the van and runs to catch the moving train but is shot dead by Aangre.

-Upon reaching Mumbai, the team is devastated as Ansari dies.
+Upon reaching Mumbai, the team is devastated as Ansari succumbs to his injuries and dies.
 They however, give him a proper burial and vow to clear his name.
-Deodhar tries to coax Anant to toe the line, but Anant refuses.
+Deodhar tries to coax Anant to toe the line, but Anant refuses, who is then put under surveillance by cops on Naidu's payroll.
 The team finds the file through journalist Bhaskar's son.
 Shekhar and Mahalakshmi go to the general post office and recover the file, but Aangre ambushes them.
 Shekhar is lured into a stadium where it is revealed that Mahalakshmi is Aangre's girlfriend and was planted on the team by Aangre to track their location.
 Shekhar gets shot by Aangre's men, but not before he places a call to Anant stealthily by pressing speed dial, letting him know that Mahalakshmi is a double agent.

 Following Shekhar's death, Anant and Ashwin now attack Naidu and make him spill the beans; they locate Aangre by following Mahalakshmi.
 In a shootout, Aangre uses Mahalakshmi as a shield, and she dies.
-Anant chases Aangre, there is a fight and Anant beats Aangre brutally with Shekhar's belt while Ashwin recovers the file.
+Anant chases Aangre, there is a fight and Anant beats Aangre brutally with Shekhar's belt while Ashwin recovers the file, and an injured Aangre is arrested.

 With compelling evidence from the file, the court convicts Aangre, Deodhar, and Naidu for life, much to the relief of Ansari's family, who is no longer branded a traitor and terrorist, for whom Anant promises to take care of Ansari's son.
 On route to jail, Aangre sees the bolts holding his handcuffs loose.
 He grabs a rifle and tries to escape, only to find the rifle empty.
 Ashwin shoots Aangre and shows him the screws of the bolts, indicating that this was a setup for an encounter and payback for the deaths of Kamlesh, Ansari, and Shekhar.
 He then calls the headquarters, informing them that Aangre has been fatally wounded while trying to escape from custody despite being warned.
 Aangre eventually succumbs to his wounds.